albertwo1978/atst/terraform/README.md

 `terraform plan -target=module.tf_state`

-Ensure the state bucket is created.
+Ensure the state storage account is created.

 *create the container in the portal (or cli).*
-This simply involves going to the bucket in the azure portal and creating the container.
+This simply involves going to the storage account in the azure portal and creating the container.

 Now is the tricky part.
-For this, we will be switching from local state (files) to remote state (stored in the azure bucket)
+For this, we will be switching from local state (files) to remote state (stored in the azure storage account )

 Uncomment the `backend {}` section in the `provider.tf` file.
 Once uncommented, we will re-run the init.
-This will attempt to copy the local state to the remote bucket.
+This will attempt to copy the local state to the remote storage account.

 `terraform init`